swaaws/ARiMg/README.md

       The options are:
       -c    Catch hosts from network (interactive)

-      -d    Done Remove Reverse RSA key from deployment host
+      -d    Done Remove reverse RSA key from deployment host

       -i    Specify the ip where the deploy host connect over ssh.
-ATP: ipv6 only (Default the host ipv6 address where arimg has build the image)
+ATP: ipv6 only (Default: the host ipv6 address where arimg has build the image)

       -u    Specify the user where the deploy host connect over ssh.
             (Current user where arimg has build the image)